[Updated October 2018]

 Since the International Year of Disabled Persons in 1981, people with disability have organised themselves into their own organisations all over the world.
-Disabled People's Organisations are those controlled by a majority of people with disability (51%) at the board and membership levels.
+A Disabled People’s Organisation is an organisation that is controlled by people with disability (at least 51% people with disability at the board and membership levels).
+A DPO is different to other disability sector organisations because it is ‘for us, by us’.

-Indeed, up until the late 1970’s, the views of persons with disability were largely filtered through the voices of disability service providers, professionals working in the area of disability and family members, including at the international level.
+Up until the late 1970s, the views of persons with disability were largely filtered through (or drowned out by) the voices of disability service providers – professionals (usually without disability themselves) working in the area of disability – and family members of people with disability.
+This happened in Australia and at the international level.

-At the time, the key international disability organisation, Rehabilitation International, had a policy that people with disability could attend its periodic international conference as observers, but were not permitted to speak.
-People with disability strongly protested against this policy at the 1980 conference of Rehabilitation International, held in Winnipeg, Canada where a decision was made to establish a new International organisation of and for people with disability.
+At the time, Rehabilitation International (the then-key international disability organisation) had a policy that people with disability could attend its periodic international conference as observers but were not permitted to speak.
+The people whose lives were being affected by the discussions being held there were ‘allowed’ to listen, but not participate.
+People with disability strongly protested against this policy at the 1980 conference of Rehabilitation International (held in Winipeg, Canada), where a decision was made to establish a new International organisation of and for people with disability.
 The organisation founded was Disabled Peoples International, which now has members in over 160 countries throughout the world.

 There are different kinds of DPOs:

-- Diagnostic-focused (such DPOs represent a medical diagnostic group – e.g. people living with cerebral palsy).
+- diagnostic-focused DPOs, which represent a particular medical diagnostic group.
+E.g. people living with cerebral palsy.

-- Cross-disability (such DPOs represent the interests of people with all kinds of disability).
+- cross-disability DPOs, which represent the interests of people with all kinds of disability.